vgl-hub/teloscope-manuscript/README.md

 # Structure
 ## Code
 Including processing Teloscope outputs, parsing BED/BEDgraphs and reports.
-This also includes code to generate plots.
+This also includes code for exploratory analyses and to generate plots.

 ## Data
 Condensed dataframes corresponding to the latest VGP data freeze available.